00010103/WT.CW2.00010103/README.md

 ## About the app

-*This web application was created according to the criteria of the course work on Web Technology.*
+*This web application was created according to the criteria of the course work on Web Technologies module.*

 *Also has the functionality to post, watch and delete the specified information.*